reidmv/reidmv-change_risk/README.md

 }
 ```

-### Risk Evaluation block

 ### In Combination

 The change risk class function and block forms can be used together, if needed.
 The following example shows a class implemented with the `change_risk()` function called at the class level, but also containing a code block of resources with a different risk level specified.

-When using the two patterns together it is recommended that nested blocks should only ever _raise_ the risk level.
-A low-risk class may contain some high-risk changes.
-The reverse risk relation is not supported.

 The following example demonstrates using the class function call together with a nested change risk block.